 Air filters are designed in various ways to trap particles.
 Some systems are optimized for thick box filters, which are capable of trapping more particles over long periods of time.
 In order for a box filter to work effectively, it must be installed properly in the correct kind of unit.

 Depending on the time of year, filters may need to be changed every month.
 We recommend scheduling a time to check your air filter for particles at regular intervals, and changing it out as soon as you notice the need for it.
 Signs that an air filter needs to be changed include increased visible particles and decreased air or heating efficiency.
-Normally, this occurs between one and three months, with thicker filters lasting up to 12 months, depending on your system's demands and your location.
+Normally, this occurs between one and three months, with thicker filters they can last up to 12 months.
+Also, depending on your system's demands and your location.

 What gets trapped in air filters?